How Lauren Simmons Became The "Wolfette Of Wall Street"

 Low earnings aside, Simmons walked into the job with a plan.
-“I knew coming onto the trading floor that I was going to make very little money,” says the Kennesaw State grad.
-“How I rationalized it was: This is an opportunity where I’ll put my two years in.
+“I knew coming onto the trading floor that I was going to make very little money,” she says.
+“How I rationalised it was: This is an opportunity where I’ll put my two years in.
 Get my foot in the door on Wall Street and then build my career from there.”

 Advertisement